jku/ci-id/README.md

 * GitLab CI/CD
 * CircleCI

-See documentation for details on what configuration each of these environments needs.
+See See [ci-id API documentation](https://docs.rs/ci-id/latest/ci_id/) for details on what configuration each of these environments needs.

 ### License